Perinatal Services BC celebrates Indigenous cultures and traditions as integral to health care.

-This guide helps health-care providers ensure clinical perinatal care is respectful and safe for Indigenous Peoples, by outlining actionable frameworks and principles for culturally safe, humble, and trauma-informed health care.
-Download practice resource
+This practice resource helps health-care providers ensure clinical perinatal care is respectful and safe for Indigenous Peoples.
+It outlines actionable frameworks and principles for culturally safe, humble, and trauma-informed health care.

 Health organizations collaborated with Indigenous Peoples to develop this practice resource.
 Practice shifts must be undertaken at both individual and organizational levels, in consultation with Indigenous Peoples, to recognize and respect their cultural needs, preferences and priorities.

 Perinatal Services BC acknowledges and thanks the women, mothers, parents and pregnant individuals who shared their stories and experiences to help health-care providers learn how to support Indigenous women and families during the perinatal period.